yamesjamess/p4-roller-criu/README.md

 ### Code

 * A lot of the coding and logic and testing is adapted from the walkthrough project "Hello Django" and "I Think Therefore I Blog" walkthroughs by the Code Institute.
-* The idea and layout and formatting of the website and code is also heavily inspired by : elainebroche-dev's [PF4-Wayfarers](https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes/tree/main)
+* The idea, layout, formatting of the website, code is also heavily inspired by : elainebroche-dev's [PF4-Wayfarers](https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes/tree/main)
 * Some inspiration taken from : rstan-dev's [PP4-Yoomoov](https://github.com/rstan-dev/pp4-yoomoov/tree/main)
 * Admin panel customisation from : TraversyMedia's [Python Django Dev To Deployment](https://www.traversymedia.com/Python-Django-Dev-To-Deployment)
 * Code to set active nav item : [Active Nav Item](https://gist.github.com/delneg/b6d625708ae1a75fd5f036a5fe6f6a62)